isochronous/Bundler/README.md

   - **folder** - Used as a trigger to transform all files in the folder with this bundle file.
 If the `recursive` value is used, a seek will search recursively from this root transforming all files in all folders searched.
 When the `folder` option is used, the `nobundle` option is automatically set.
 When the `folder` option is used, listing files in the bundle file does nothing.
   - **outputbundleonly** - Does not create individual .min files for each file in the bundle.
 The bundled file is the only output.
   - **bundleminonly** - Does not create a non-minimized version of the bundle file.
 Only creates the .min version of the bundle.
+  - **forcecompile** - Always re-minifies files regardless of modification date.
+By default, only files that are newer than their minified versions are minimized, otherwise the existing minified file is used.
+There are some situations, however, where this is undesirable behavior (for example, if your build script copies all files to a new location before building), which is why this option was added.
+  - **rewriterelativepaths** - Rewrites any relative paths within a url() block inside CSS/Sass/Less files to maintain proper path structure.
+Useful when your .bundle file is in a different directory than its input CSS files, and the input CSS files are using relative paths.

 Tip: If you just want bundler to transform all the files in your content folder, add a bundle file in the root of the content folder and set its contents to the following: